michaelschiltz/peripheral-visions/session 01 - center and periphery as the structure of the 19th century world system.md

 ### Keywords

 ### What is the epistemological status of core versus periphery?
-* to what degree is this a real, i.e. observable and measurable distinction for analyzing societal structure, imperialism, etc.
+* to what degree is this a real, i.e. observable and even *measurable* distinction for analyzing societal structure, imperialism, etc.
 * sources:
   * Borgatti, Stephen P, and Martin G Everett.
 2000.
 “Models of Core/periphery Structures.” *Social Networks* 21 (4): 375–95. doi:10.1016/S0378-8733(99)00019-2.
   * Boyd, John P., William J. Fitzgerald, and Robert J. Beck.
 2006.
 “Computing Core/periphery Structures and Permutation Tests for Social Relations Data.” *Social Networks* 28 (2): 165–78. doi:10.1016/j.socnet.2005.06.003.